Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Appendix

 respectively and their ratio is

 for any general $r\ge1$ in each sub-TS that involves a dropped observation.
-Putting all the sub-sequences in a TS together, the overall difference in the expected negative log-likelihood function with vs without perturbation, after Bernoulli NI, is smaller than that without Bernoulli NI.
+Putting all the sub-TS' together, the overall difference in the expected negative log-likelihood function with vs without perturbation, after Bernoulli NI, is smaller than that without Bernoulli NI.

-In the framework of Bayesian modelling, the objective function of the parameters now becomes the log posterior distribution, which is given by the sum of log-likelihood function and the log-prior.
-Since the log-prior is the same between with vs. without perturbation, which is cancelled out when taking the differences between the objective functions, and we arrive at the same equations in Eqns (\ref{eqn:dNI}), (\ref{eqn:d}), and (\ref{eqn:generalr}), and the conclusion still holds in the Bayesian framework.
+In the framework of Bayesian modelling, the objective function becomes the log-posterior distribution, that is the sum of the log-likelihood function and the log-prior.
+Since the prior is the same with vs. without the external perturbation, it is cancelled out when the difference between two log-posterior distributions is taken, and we arrive at the same equations as Eqns (\ref{eqn:dNI}), (\ref{eqn:d}), and (\ref{eqn:generalr}); and the conclusion also holds in the Bayesian framework.